Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Background

 \subsection{Greedy Search}

 Greedy search (or decoding) is a simple algorithm that approximates the solution to the problem in Equation~\ref{eq:obj} by starting with an empty output and repeatedly concatenating the next token with the highest probability to the current partial output.
+In the unconstrained generation scenario, the set of well-formed outputs is defined as: